ExchangeUnion/docs/Market Maker Guide.md

 └───────────┴────────────────────────────────────────────────┘
 ```

-After a while you should see all three full-nodes syncing nicely:
+After a while you should see all three full-nodes syncing nicely.
 ```
 mainnet > status
 ┌───────────┬────────────────────────────────────────────────┐